 John Day Lock and Dam at Columbia River Mile 216

-Commercial vessels will have lockage precedence over recreational vessels.
+Commercial vessels continue to have lockage precedence over recreational vessels.
 At the discretion of the lock operator, recreational vessels may be allowed to lock through with commercial vessels.

 Everyone on the vessel must wear a personal flotation device during lockages.
 All vessel owners/operators lock through at their own risk, and must follow instructions from the lock operator when using the locks or when operating in the vicinity of the locks.
 The lock operator has final authority on the suitability of a craft for lockage.
 For more information on safe lockage practices, please read “How to lock through,” at http://www.nwp.usace.army.mil/Portals/24/docs/navigation/HowToLockThru.pdf.